 The economy is largely based on tourism and luxury living.
 Golf courses, stunning beaches, yachting, ski resorts and an abundance of international cultural and sporting events occur all year round.
 The famous casino of Monte Carlo attracts many tourists each year.

 Monaco covers just less than two square kilometres and is almost entirely urban, squeezed into a strip between the Mediterranean and French mountains across the border.
 Walking is by far the easiest way to get around, but expats can also rely on taxis or the extensive bus system.

 Although it has been ruled almost without interruption by the House of Grimaldi for 700 years, the state is surrounded by France and has similar laws and culture.
-Expats from all over Europe and the US intermingle with the local population to create a very international, cosmopolitan nation and cultural experience.
+Expats from all over Europe and the US intermingle with the local population to create a very international, cosmopolitan community and culturally diverse experience.
 Although French is the official language, expats will hear other languages like English and German spoken widely throughout Monaco.

-Expats might be pleasantly surprised to know that the cost of living is not as high as the state’s reputation for grandeur might lead one to expect; although it is possible to spend astronomical amounts of money in Monaco’s high-end fashion boutiques, restaurants and casino, the price of day-to-day goods and services is comparable to large French cities like Paris.
+Expats might be pleasantly surprised to know that the cost of living is not as high as one may expect given Monaco's reputation for grandeur; although it's possible to spend astronomical amounts of money in Monaco’s high-end fashion boutiques, restaurants and casino, the price of day-to-day goods and services is comparable to large French cities like Paris.